mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/index.markdown

 It's bad enough that we send sensitive information like account verification tokens in plain-text over the open internet where anyone in the middle can read them.
 Even ignoring the possibility of a _man-in-the-middle_ snooper, there's another problem: A rogue administrator can still read their users' email and gain access to those tokens.

 Maybe the [Bastard Operator From Hell][bofh] is just a collection of stories based on stereotypes and myths.
 I'm personally comfortable trusting my email to Google, but when I'm assigned a new address for work reasons I'm also trusting the people who administrate that email address not to read my email.
-In many cases, being a _sysop_ or having technical skill isn't even necessary: Google Apps for Domains lets domain adminstrators read their users email.
+In many cases, being a _sysop_ or having technical skill isn't even necessary: Google Apps for Domains lets domain adminstrators read their users' email.

 I've worked at companies in the past where I wouldn't put it past the domain administrator to read my email, but who cares?
 It's all company business, right?